 Through ALM, the match between assets and liabilities is optimized.
 ALL aims at matching its liabilities in terms of cash flow and book yield as good as possible.
 This ALM perspective is thus aimed to mitigate interest rate risk.
 Since a major part of ALL products consists of unit-linked business, the vulnerability of ALL to the current low interest rate curve is finally relatively low.

-C.2.3 Currency risk
+B.10.3 Currency risk

 Currency risk relates to losses incurred due to fluctuations in foreign currency exchange rates.
 ALL is only exposed to these currencies within unit-linked policies, in order of importance: USD, GPB and CHF.
-The currency risk is the least significant market risk for ALL in 4Q2018.
+The currency risk is the least significant market risk for ALL in 4Q2019.

-C.2.4 Real estate risk
+B.10.4 Real estate risk

 Real estate risk is the risk of changes in the market value of real estate property.
 ALL is materially exposed to the property risk to cover long-term guarantees on some insurance products.
-The property risk is therefore one of the most important market risks for ALL in 4Q2018.
+The property risk is therefore an important market risks for ALL in 4Q2019.

-C.2.5 Spread risk
+B.10.5 Spread risk